Flea, Tick and Mosquito Risk Maps: Is Your Pet at Risk?

 When Is Mosquito Season?

 However, just as with ticks and fleas, there is no set mosquito season, as these insects can survive throughout all 12 months of the year.
 Even in colder climates and seasons, the slightest increase in temperature can impact the mosquito life cycle, putting your pets at risk.
-It is extremely difficult to avoid exposure to mosquitoes entirely, so many dog owners opt for preventive measures to decrease their dog’s chance of contracting mosquito-borne illnesses.
+It is extremely difficult to completely avoid exposure to mosquitoes, so many pet owners opt for preventive measures to decrease their dog or cat’s chance of contracting mosquito-borne illnesses.

 Where Are Mosquitoes Found?

 A lot of us are familiar with these annoying pests, especially during warmer seasons.
 Mosquitoes thrive in warmth and require stagnant water to breed.
-Areas with puddles, storm drains, water troughs, birdbaths or any kind of container that can collect water are potential breeding grounds for mosquitoes.
+Areas with puddles, storm drains, water troughs, birdbaths or containers that can collect water are potential breeding grounds for mosquitoes.

-When ready to feed, mosquitoes are attracted to people and animals, sensing a meal from as far as 65 feet away.
+When ready to feed, mosquitoes are attracted to people and animals, sensing a meal from as far away as 65 feet.
 Small and quick, they easily find their victims indoors and outdoors.
-Many pets and humans have a hard time avoiding mosquitoes entirely; that’s why it’s important to protect your pet with a preventive regimen and stay educated on your area’s risk.
+Many pets and humans have a hard time avoiding mosquitoes entirely; that’s why it’s important to protect your pet with a preventive routine and stay educated on your area’s risk.

 What Can You Do to Protect Your Pet from Mosquitoes?